| |

 It’s both easy and affordable to make your own lavender simple syrup at home.
 With just a few ingredients and an hour or so in the kitchen, you can create a versatile sweetener for coffee, cakes, and cocktails.
 Add a fragrant floral note to your culinary creations by brushing lavender syrup on homemade baked goods, stirring it into a pitcher of cold brew or lemonade, or making fancy mixed drinks to impress summer cocktail party guests.

-As a bonus, you can store lavender simple syrup in the fridge for several weeks.
+As a bonus, you can store this homemade lavender simple syrup in the fridge for several weeks.
 I suggest making a batch to keep it on hand for flavoring iced drinks and cocktails all summer long.

 How to Make Lavender Simple Syrup